 This abandoned road In the San Gabriel Mountains of Los Angeles County is known by several names: Shoemaker Canyon Road, Convict Road, and the Road to Nowhere.
 The official purpose of its intended construction is a matter of wide speculation, although many residents insist that the Cold War-era infrastructure was designed to provide an evacuation route in the event that Los Angeles became the target of a nuclear attack.

 Work on the two-lane highway began in 1956, but with only four miles completed, the project was abandoned in 1969, ostensibly due to budget cuts, and turning it into yet another location on our list of abandoned places in Los Angeles.

 From East Fork Road, Shoemaker Canyon Road extends just shy of 4.5 miles up the canyon.
-About 1.8 miles of the road is paved, and the rest is well-graded dirt roadway with a moderate grade that comes to a sudden stop a few miles later.
+About 1.8 miles of the road is paved, and the rest is a well-graded dirt roadway with a moderate grade that comes to a sudden stop a few miles later.

 Perhaps the most interesting features of the desolate roadway are its twin tunnels, one about 1.8 miles north of the paved section and the other at the end of the dirt segment, where the road comes to its abrupt end.
 The tunnels provide the only shade in the sun-drenched desert foothills, and over the years they have been tagged with a variety of graffiti.